cgarbin/cgarbin.github.io/_posts/2022-07-22-understanding-transformers-in-one-morning.md

 - [Transformers from Scratch](https://e2eml.school/transformers.html) (same title, different article) takes more time than other articles to explain one-hot encoding, dot product, and matrix multiplication, among others, with illustrations.
 By the time it gets to "attention as matrix multiplication", it's easier to understand the math.
 This post can be a good refresher if you are rusty on the math side of machine learning.
 - [Transformer model for language understanding](https://www.tensorflow.org/text/tutorials/transformer) is TensorFlow's official implementation of the paper.
 It is not as annotated as the PyTorch code in [The Annotated Transformer](http://nlp.seas.harvard.edu/annotated-transformer/), but still helpful if you are in a TensorFlow shop.
 - [The Transformer Model in Equations](https://johnthickstun.com/docs/transformers.pdf) is exactly what the name says, transformers as mathematical operations.
 The "Discussion" section is an insightful explanation of the equations, valuable even if you don't have a strong math background (like me).
 - [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) is an often-cited source for understanding transformers.
-It is a good source if someone has time to read only one article beyond the paper.
+It is a good source if someone can read only one article beyond the paper.

-For a sense of history, these are two papers highly cited as works that led us to the transformer architecture.
+For a sense of history, these two papers are highly cited as works that led to the transformer architecture.

 - [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473) is the paper credited with introducing the "attention" mechanism.
 - [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/abs/1508.04025) builds on the previous paper, introducing other important concepts, including dot-product attention.
 This [official Tensorflow notebook](https://www.tensorflow.org/text/tutorials/nmt_with_attention) implements a Spanish-to-English translation based on the paper.

 Finally, [Attention is all you need; Attentional Neural Network Models <i class="fab fa-youtube" aria-hidden="true"></i>](https://www.youtube.com/watch?v=rBCqOTEfxvg) is a talk by Łukasz Kaiser, one of the [paper's](https://arxiv.org/abs/1706.03762) authors.
 He builds up the solution, starting with how natural language translation used to be solved in the past, the limitations, and how transformers solve them.
 So far, it's what I would expect from one of the authors.
 What makes this video interesting to me is how humble Łukasz is.
 He explains the trials and errors and, at one point, how they had to ask for help to train the model they created.

 Reading a scientific paper makes it look like a linear story from problem to solution ("we had an idea and implemented it").
-Watching Łukasz talk helps understand how these great solutions don't arrive out of thin air.
+Watching Łukasz talk helps us understand how these great solutions don't arrive out of thin air.
 Researchers build on top of previous work, try many variations, make mistakes, and ask for help to complete their work.
 Then they write the paper…

 ----